When Should You Split in Blackjack: Expert Tips

-If you are fairly new to blackjack, or the only splitting in blackjack strategy that you know is when some drunk guy at the table in Vegas told you that you should always split with aces and eights, listen up, as this article is for you.
+If you are fairly new to blackjack, or the only blackjack split strategy that you know is that you should always split with aces and 8s, listen up, as this article is for you.

 Any time that you are dealt a pair on the initial deal at the blackjack table, you are eligible to split your cards and create a second hand.
 You can only split when you have a pair with your first two cards and when you do decide to split, you must double your original bet to do so.

 Most casual players focus on their hand when they are making the decision on whether or not to split, but in reality, you want to focus more on the dealer’s hand when you are doubling your number of hands and your total money bet.
-I just told you that any time you get a pair, you are eligible to split, but just because you CAN split, doesn’t mean that you SHOULD split.
+Just because you CAN split, doesn’t mean that you SHOULD split.

 Now that you know what it means to split in blackjack, we are going to shift gears and tell you when to split in blackjack!
-Knowing when splitting in blackjack is the right play, and when it isn’t, is key when it comes to beating the house and getting paid whether playing live dealer blackjack online or in a land-based casino.
+Knowing when you should split in blackjack, and when you shouldn’t, is key when it comes to beating the house, whether playing live dealer blackjack online or in a land-based casino.

-When should you split in blackjack?
-Check out these top-5 tips below on when you should consider splitting in blackjack and when you shouldn’t.
-Do twice as many cards and twice as much money wagered, mean twice as much fun?
-You bet it does!
+What cards do you split in blackjack?
+Check out these tips below on when you should consider splitting in blackjack and when you shouldn’t.

 This is the easiest strategy we are going to talk about today, as I am always going to split when I have a pair of aces.
 Even if a dealer has an ace showing, as long as they check their hand for a blackjack before I make my decision as to whether or not I want to split, then I’m splitting.

-There are more cards worth 10 than any other number and there is just too good of a chance that you will end up with at least one blackjack, if not two of them, when you split up a pair of aces.
+The reason being , there are more cards worth 10 than any other number, and there is just too good of a chance that you will end up with at least one blackjack, if not two of them, when you split up a pair of aces.

-And even if you don’t hit to exactly 21 after your split, there are still plenty of cards that will make your hand a potential winner, including any 7, 8, or 9, not to mention the fact that the dealer could always end up busting as well, making you a double winner instantly.
+Even if you don’t hit to exactly 21 after your split, there are still plenty of cards that will make your hand a potential winner.
+This includes any 7, 8, or 9, not to mention the fact that the dealer could always end up busting as well, making you a double winner instantly.

 Don’t waste any time thinking about this one.
 If you get a pair of aces, toss out another bet, split the aces up, and get paid!

 Any time that the dealer has a true bust card, either a 4, 5, or 6, I am going to take a hard look at splitting my hand.
-Remember, the dealer is going to bust right around 29% of the time, no matter what their up card is, which means that nearly a third of the time that you split, you are going to win regardless of what cards you draw, as long as you don’t bust.
+Remember, the dealer is going to bust right around 29% of the time, no matter what their upcard is.
+This means that nearly a third of the time that you split, you are going to win, regardless of what cards you draw, as long as you don’t bust.

 Just about everyone I see that plays blackjack splits against a 6, but many of those same players tighten up against a 5.
-The statistics say that you should treat that 5 the same way as you would a 6, so if you are one of those players that gets scared away by a 5, you need to trust the math and adjust your strategy accordingly.
+The statistics say that you should treat that 5 the same way as you would a 6.
+If you are one of those players that gets scared away by a 5, you need to trust the math and adjust your strategy accordingly.

 Splitting 8s in blackjack is as easy of a decision as splitting aces.
 Basic blackjack strategy always calls for splitting a pair of 8s.